zincMeta/Air-niugini-flight-api/README.md

 ## Parametre Types"

-`arrivals`    : fetch data for all the arrival flights.
-`departures`  : fetch data for all the departure flights.
-`origin`      : fetch data for Origin the flights.
-`destination` : fetch data for Destination of the flights.
+`arrivals`    : fetch data for all the arrival flights ./n/ `departures`  : fetch data for all the departure flights."/n" `origin`      : fetch data for Origin the flights. /n `destination` : fetch data for Destination of the flights.
 `flight`      : fetch data/name of all the flights.